India has been strongly advocating equity in WHO regarding Covid vaccines: Jitendra Singh at UNGA - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 He said that current data related to COVID-19 cases demonstrates that the world is still far from a post-pandemic world.
 Science, Technology and Innovation should therefore become an inclusive and equitable tool for SDG delivery based on affordable, accessible and available technological innovation, he added.

 He was speaking at the Virtual 7th Annual Multi-Stakeholder Forum on Science, Technology and Innovation for the Sustainable Development Goals.
-(Agencies)
+(UNI)

 India has been strongly advocating equity in WHO regarding Covid vaccines: Jitendra Singh at UNGA